Penn MERT: Disaster Response

 MERT is also trained to handle mass casualty incidents that could potentially occur within the Penn Community.
 The organization, in conjunction with the University's Division of Public Safety, operates mass casualty incident drill each semester, where simulated patients must be triaged and treated for injuries.
 Prior simulations have included a bus accident and a mass shooting.
 In the case of an actual emergency or disaster, MERT members would be contacted by the University's Division of Public Safety and could possibly be given instructions to respond.

 Education

 MERT offers a variety of training opportunities for both its members and members of the greater Penn community.
 Training includes EMT training, American Heart Association CPR training, and Continued Medical Education credits.
-EMT training is contracted through an outside provider each year and generates approximately 18 new EMTs per class.
+EMT training is conducted annually through the Perelman School of Medicine and generates approximately 18 new EMTs per class.
 CPR training is provided by MERT members trained as CPR Instructors at the Healthcare Provider level.
 CPR classes are conducted for MERT members, Penn Nursing students, college house residents, and other members of the Penn community (including staff members and Penn parents).
 MERT frequently invites guest lecturers from the University of Pennsylvania Health System, including trauma surgeons, cardiologists, paramedics and other health professionals to speak at its weekly general body meeting.
 When speakers are not available, MERT members practice treating patients with simulated medical emergencies.